List of sanctions involving Israel: Background

 In May 2025, the United Kingdom, France, and Canada threatened sanctions against Israel over Israel's blockade of humanitarian aid to the Gaza Strip.
 In an open letter to British Prime Minister Keir Starmer on 26 May 2025, more than 800 lawyers, university professors and former judges called on the British government to impose sanctions on the Israeli government and its ministers and take steps to "prevent and punish genocide" in Gaza.

 Czech Prime Minister Petr Fiala described the Czech Republic as "Israel’s voice in Europe" and systematically opposed UN and European Union resolutions that criticized Israel's actions or sought sanctions against Israel.

 In May 2025, Dutch Foreign Minister Caspar Veldkamp argued that Israel's blockade of the Gaza Strip was a violation of international law and therefore of the EU–Israel Association Agreement.
 There were increasing calls for the full suspension of the association agreement.
 On 15 July 2025, the EU's top diplomat Kaja Kallas and the foreign ministers of the EU member states decided not to take any action against Israel over alleged Israeli war crimes in the Gaza war and settler violence in the West Bank.
 The proposed sanctions against Israel included suspending the EU-Israel Association Agreement, suspending visa-free travel, or blocking imports from Israeli settlements.
 Israel considered the EU's decision not to impose sanctions on Israel as a diplomatic victory.

-As of July 2025, Israeli National Security Minister Itamar Ben Gvir and Finance Minister Bezalel Smotrich are the most high-profile Israeli nationals to face sanctions.
+As of June 2026, Israeli National Security Minister Itamar Ben-Gvir and Finance Minister Bezalel Smotrich are the most high-profile Israeli nationals to face sanctions.

+In September 2025, Belgium enacted an entry ban for ministers Ben-Gvir and Smotrich, who had been previously banned by Slovenia; The United Kingdom; the Netherlands; and others, and banned imports from the illegal Israeli settlements, and implemented an arms embargo, including dual-use materials when the end user would be military.
+It also restricted consular services in respect of Belgians living in the settlements to exclusively include emergency aid, and requested a legal advice on banning Israeli's living in the settlements from receiving a D-visa, and requested that Belgians or people permanently residing in Belgium, who have committed severe violations of international law or terrorist offences, be prosecuted by the Federal prosecutor's office.
+Shortly afterwards, Spain also banned the two ministers and the Netherlands expanded its travel ban for the ministers to a restriction applying to the entire Schengen area.
+In May and June of 2026, Ireland followed and France added an entry ban for Ben-Gvir.